 You may wish to use trusts as part of your lifetime estate planning.
 For instance:

 - To pass money to children or grandchildren so it is not taxed on your death.
 Placing this money into a trust ensures that funds can be protected until those children reach an age where they can manage the funds responsibly.

 - To help children onto the property ladder.

 - To provide for vulnerable or disabled family members.

-As well as advising on the creation of new trusts, we have a dedicated team of trust administrators who are responsible for the day-to-day running of over 1000 existing trusts.
+As well as advising on the creation of new trusts, we have a dedicated team of trust administrators who are responsible for the day-to-day running of existing trusts.

 Their work includes:

 - Advising trustees on their duties and responsibilities;

 - Liaising with beneficiaries regarding their entitlements;

 - Advising charity trustees on regulation, compliance and structuring of projects;